$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: -hadron spectra and jet quenching in A + A collisions

-From the left panel in Fig. \ref{fig:Ipbpb} we see that $I_{PbPb}^{\gamma h}$ is about 0.4 in 0 - 5\% central Pb + Pb collisions at 2.76 TeV and it increases with centrality.
+From the first plot of the upper figure in Fig. \ref{fig:Ipbpb} we see that $I_{PbPb}^{\gamma h}$ is about $0.2 \sim 0.4$ in 0 - 5\% central Pb + Pb collisions at 2.76 TeV and it increases with centrality.
 In 60 - 70\% peripheral collisions, there is almost no suppression of $\gamma$-triggered hadron spectra.
 Similarly as at the RHIC energy, the suppression of $\gamma$-triggered hadron spectra becomes weaker at larger $p_{\rm T}^{\gamma}$.
 The results of $\gamma$-triggered hadron suppression at 5.02 TeV are almost the same as at 2.76 TeV, similar to the situation for single charged hadron suppression \cite{Khachatryan:2016odn, Acharya:2018qsh}.